FAIR DATA ECONOMY

 We are developing the ecosystem together with the future users – the potential customers.
 In the early phases, co-operation will take place between the private, public and third sectors.

-We are currently seeking co-operative partners from other countries.
-This year’s goal is to engage essential stakeholders to collaborate towards fair and functioning data economy.
-In practice this means that we are seeking partners for proof-of-concept pilots to further develop IHAN® technical specifications.
+Our partners in the proof-of-concept pilots are developing further IHAN® technical specifications.
 We are also drafting a plan on how to cooperate with other key stakeholders regarding business models, EU collaboration, standardization, and ethical aspects of fair data economy.

 Where have we got to so far?